Our products

 • Lower gelatin content (worse for pil pil).

-• More variable quality depending on the catch area.
+• More variable quality depending on catch area.

-• More commercial than artisanal orientation in processing.
+• More commercial than artisanal approach to processing.

 Advantages